crt25/collimator/docs/python/python.md

 ### Additional UI elements

-To allow users to run all cells in a notebook, the additional command `notebook-runner:run-all-cells` is added which is trigerred by a play button displayed in the toolbar.
+To allow users to run all cells in a notebook, the additional command `notebook-runner:run-all-cells` has been added and can be triggered by a play button displayed in the toolbar.

 ## Jupyterlite project structure